 Have you ever been locked up at Waldo County Jail?
 Do you have a friend or family member that is a prisoner there?
 Have you ever been to visit someone there?

 If so, then you should tell us about it.
 Write about what you experienced so that others can find out what to expect.

 Anybody that’s ever been locked up has at least one story to tell about it.
 Why’d you end up in jail?
 How did the guards treat you?
 How was day to day life at Waldo County Jail?
 Were the other inmates cool?
 Did going to jail affect your life?
 How?

 Tell the World All About It

 Did you make friends in jail?
-Are you trying to say wassup to an inmate you met while you were incarcerated?
-Throw a shout out to them here.
+Are you trying to send a message to an inmate you met while you were incarcerated?
+Send a message to them here.

 Post a message to people still locked up at Waldo County Jail

 Return To Main Menu